Google's wearable Glass gadget: cool or creepy?

 "Most of the day I totally forget it's there," he said.

 Many believe wearable computers represent the next big shift in technology, just as smartphones evolved from personal computers.
-Apple and Samsung are said to be working on other forms of wearable technology.
+Apple (AAPL.O) and Samsung (005930.KS) are said to be working on other forms of wearable technology.

 The test version of Glass looks like a clear pair of eyeglasses with a hefty slab along the right side.
 Since it began shipping to a couple thousand carefully selected early adopters who paid about $1,500 for the device, it has inspired a bit of ridicule - from a parody on "Saturday Night Live" to a popular blog poking fun at its users.